About

 Bio

-In her functional work, Colleen uses hand-building techniques as well as throwing on the pottery wheel.
-She layers stencils of coloured underglazes and applies image transfers to create surface treatments.
-The design of these limited edition collections centers on serving pieces embellished with variations of the circle.
+In her functional work, Colleen uses hand-building techniques as well as throwing forms on the pottery wheel to create handmade ceramics for the everyday experience.
+By layering stencils of coloured underglazes and image transfers, she creates playful surface treatments.
+The design of these limited edition collections centers on serving pieces embellished with theme variations of lines and circles.

 Colleen received her BFA with distinction from Concordia University in Montreal, Quebec.
-She has participated in long-term ceramic internships in both Montreal (AtelierTransit) and the south of France (Office Franco-Québecois pour la Jeunesse); where she enjoyed individual mentoring and on-site experience in driving a professional art practice.
+She has participated in long-term ceramic internships in both Montreal and France.
 Colleen has also studied drawing in Italy and has exhibited her work in France, the United States and Canada.

 Artist Statement